CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

     # run job over ethernet or infiniband (mpirun autoselects better)
     mpirun -n 2 --hostfile nodes.txt singularity exec my_image.img /path/to/program

-More information about parallelization and different setups (specially for programs supporting MPI and OpenMP together) can be found in Parallelization.

 #### Starting docker image

     qsub -l select=1 -l walltime=24:00:00 -- /usr/bin/singularity exec docker://ubuntu:latest echo "Hello Dinosaur!"

 #### Preparing your own singularity image

 Preparing your own singularity image is intended for experienced users.
 Root privileges are needed or you can use system with User Namespace Remapping.
-Reading singularity documentation Singularity documentation is a good idea too :) In general, you do not need root privileges if you can (re)use existing docker image.
+Reading [Singularity documentation](https://apptainer.org/docs-legacy) is a good idea too.
+In general, you do not need root privileges if you can (re)use existing docker image.

 Without root privileges you prepare singularity image from Docker image as:

     singularity build image.img docker://tensorflow/tensorflow:latest

-However, if you want to change something or make your own image from scratch, you'll need root privileges. builder.metacentrum.cz
+However, if you want to change something or make your own image from scratch, you'll need root privileges.

+**builder.metacentrum.cz**

-Builder.metacentrum.cz is server with User Namespace Remapping intended for Metacentrum users who need to build custom images.
-Users must apply for membership in group builders at meta@cesnet.cz.
+`builder.metacentrum.cz` is server with User Namespace Remapping intended for Metacentrum users who need to build custom images.

+!!! warning
+    To access `builder.metacentrum.cz`, users must apply for membership in group "builders" at <meta@cesnet.cz>.

 Image file is read-only and to modify it you have to use sandbox directory.
 In this example we use Debian Buster docker image.